tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Horns.** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 9 (1d10+4) bludgeoning damage.

 #### Description
-The ram-headed cerdeval are said to resemble satyrs, a statement they’ll outright and flatly deny.
+The ram-headed cerdeval are said to resemble satyrs, a statement they'll outright and flatly deny.
 Perhaps the differences are subtle, but it is more likely that of all the guardinals, the cerdeval have the most pride.
 Contrary to their powerful physical build, most cerdeval prefer to avoid conflict whenever possible through the use of their magic.

 ---